 Understanding Bar Liability in Drunk Driving Accidents

 While a drunk driver is primarily responsible for the crash, there are other potential parties who may share some of the blame.
 Under Ohio’s “dram shop” law, bars, taverns, and restaurants can be held accountable for serving alcohol to a visibly intoxicated individual.
 This is known as dram shop liability.
 If the drunk driver involved in your accident consumed alcohol at a bar or restaurant before the crash, the establishment may be held liable for their actions.
+The attorneys at Ryan Injury Attorneys treat you like family.
+They are extremely professional, kind, respectful and intelligently know the law.
+Highly recommend.
+They are well above par.

 - Zora S.